intel/zephyr.js/README.md

 Follow the prompts, but the defaults should be fine.

 #### Set up Zephyr SDK environment variables
-It is recommended that you add the following two lines to your `~/.bashrc` so that you don't have to type them again.
+Add the following two lines to your `~/.bashrc`.
 If you installed your Zephyr SDK elsewhere, adjust as needed.
 ```bash
 export ZEPHYR_GCC_VARIANT=zephyr
 export ZEPHYR_SDK_INSTALL_DIR=/opt/zephyr-sdk
 ```

-Then source the .bashrc again:
+Then source the .bashrc :
 ```bash
 $ source ~/.bashrc
 ```